Living With a Person Who Suffers From PTSD

 This requires patience, understanding, and sometimes a lot of time.
 It requires strategy and compassion and a lot of time.
 It requires strength, maturity, going through a lot of incidences and frustration and anger and a lot of time.

 It may, depending on the situation, mean having the strength to present an ultimatum and having the strength and preparation to stick to it.
 In any case, I mentioned that if you didn't get help, your relationship was already dead in the water.
-If the PTSD sufferer doesn't get help with a therapist AND psychiatrist/Nurse Practitioner as a team, then your relationship is still dead in the water.
+If the PTSD sufferer doesn't get help from a therapist AND psychiatrist/Nurse Practitioner as a team, then your relationship is still dead in the water.
 Thankfully, you have a therapist to help you gain what you need for yourself to survive this milestone.

 Once you and your loved one are in therapy, the real work begins.
 If anything I write in this article after this contradicts your therapist, bring it up to them, but always side with them and trust them and discard anything I write that your therapist doesn't agree with: I'm not a therapist, I'm speaking generally based on my experiences and facts I learned, I'm still learning.